RPetitmay/osticket-prereqs/README.md

 <img src="https://i.imgur.com/X51QIbR.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open Remote Desktop Connection if your using Windows or Windows App if your are using MacOS.
 Enter the IP address, username and password of your Virtual Machine.
-All the information needed can found in your Azure protal virtual machine section.
+All the information needed can be found in your Azure protal virtual machine section.
 </p>
 <br />